PeterLesiak/forge-3d/README.md

 const camera = new Camera(scene);
 camera.position.z = -10.0;

-// Mesh is a collection of Geometry & Material (already defined by Cube class helper) const cube = new MeshBuilder.Cube(scene);
+// Mesh is a collection of Geometry & Material (already created by Cube class helper) const cube = new MeshBuilder.Cube(scene);

 // onTick is notified every frame (deltaTime: time between last frame in seconds)